Good Neighbor Grants

 Lower priority given to:

-- Requests supporting programs that do not have enough funding.
+- Support for programs that do not have enough funding

 - Requests for small needs that fall into the other categories (Early Childhood Development, Youth Development and Education, Access to Health and Dental Services for Children, Child Abuse Prevention and Intervention, Community Building Spaces, Assistance Grants).